-Top 50 Best Free Downloadable PC Games - Gameranx
+Top 58 Best Free PC Games Available Now - Gameranx

 #50 Lost Ark

-Lost Ark is a title you might have heard about recently because a lot of people are playing it and enjoying it.
-This is a free to play MMORPG, and it’s one that has a lot of options for you to do both in terms of the gameplay, the world you can explore, your character you can build up, and so on.
+Lost Ark is a title that exploded in popularity earlier this year.
+A free-to-play MMORPG, the game gives players a ton to do in terms of gameplay, the world you can explore, the characters you can build, and more.
 Best of all, the game is easy to pick up, but difficult to master.
-And you can team up with other players to go on quests or raids, or you can decide to just wipe out every player you see for the heck of it!
+You can team up with other players to go on quests or raids, making this a perfect game for those wanting to find a new title to play with friends.
+After becoming incredibly successful in South Korea years ago, the game is now being enjoyed by millions of players around the world.

-This game looks like one that will continue to grow for a while, so you might want to jump in and see what it offers you.
+This game looks like one that will continue to grow for a while, so you might want to jump in and see what it can offer.

 #49 Aperture Desk Job

-Sadly, as they note on their Steam page, Aperture Desk Job is not Portal 3, sorry everyone.
+Sadly, as noted on the game’s Steam page, Aperture Desk Job is not Portal 3.
+Sorry, everyone.

-What it IS though is a short free game that you can play on the Steam Deck (should you have it…) to showcase the potential that the system has.

-In the game, you are a new recruit at Aperture, the company that was behind the Portal test (but again, not Portal 3!).
-You’re just trying to get through your boring work day but…yeah, that’s not going to happen, at all.
+What the game is, though, is a short experience perfect for playing on the Steam Deck to showcase the console’s potential.
+Yes, it can also be played on PC for those who haven’t managed to snag one just yet.
+In the game, you are a new recruit at Aperture, the company behind the Portal test.
+You’re just trying to get through your boring work day but as you’d expect, not everything goes to plan.

-So go and see if you can make it through the true trials of this not-so-typical day job.

-And if you DO want Portal 3…well, you know who to complain to, right Valve?

 #48 Deltarune Chapters 1 & 2

-In truth, we honestly shouldn’t have to explain this game to you at all.
-All we should have to tell you uis that Deltarune is a “parallel story” to one of the most beloved games of all time: Undertale.
-Yes, that Undertale.
-Toby Fox is back at it with his retro style of gameplay mixed in with deep stories and characters.
+Deltarune is a parallel story to one of the most beloved indie games of all time, Undertale.
+Toby Fox is back at it again with his retro style of gameplay mixed in with some seriously deep stories and characters.

 You’ll get to play as two brand new characters, all the while meeting old friends like Sans from Undertale.
-The game’s chapter content makes it more compelling to play, and yet, you’ll still have a challenge ahead of you and there are plenty of choices that will affect the “one ending”.
+The game’s chapter-based content makes it more compelling to play, and you can expect plenty of challenges ahead.
+If you loved Undertale, you’ll need to try out Deltarune.
+After all, it won’t cost you a penny.

-#47 Dr. Langeskov, The Tiger, and The Terribly Cursed Emerald: A WhirlWind Heist
+#47 Dr. Langeskov, The Tiger, and The Terribly Cursed Emerald: A Whirlwind Heist

-What happens when you have 15 minutes to do a heist that can seriously affect the world?
-Well, that’s what you’re about to find out!
-In the very long-titled Dr. Langeskov, The Tiger, and The Terribly Cursed Emerald: A WhirlWind Heist, you’ll be put into the hands of a master thief who must go and rob various places and people without getting caught.

-As for what comes later…well…you’ll just need to play the game to find out.
-Apparently the team were so invested in their title that they couldn’t even finish the description of the game!
+What happens when you have only 15 minutes to pull off a heist that could seriously affect the world?
+In the strangely titled Dr. Langeskov, The Tiger, and The Terribly Cursed Emerald: A Whirlwind Heist, you’ll be put into the shoes of a master thief who must venture out and rob various places and people without getting caught.
+Apparently, the team behind the title was so invested in their work that they couldn’t even finish the description of the game.
+Check out the Steam page to see what we mean.

 #46 Helltaker

 Sometimes, you have to wonder what these game devs are thinking about when they make these games.
-Because when it comes to Helltaker, your whole purpose is to go into the underworld itself and try to romance ladies…who just so happen to be demons.
-Yes, really.

-You’ll need to fight, solve puzzles, and win the hearts of the demon girls that you dream of being with (you need to get out more if that’s your desire!)

-Just be mindful, these are demon girls, and they’ll kill you if they get the urge.
-And they might just kill you regardless.
-You’ve been warned.
+When it comes to Helltaker, your whole purpose is to go to the underworld to try to romance some ladies who happen to be demons.
+You’ll need to fight, solve puzzles, and win the hearts of the demon girls of your dreams.
+Just be mindful–these are demon girls, and they’ll kill you if they get the urge.
+Actually, they might just kill you no matter what.

 #45 Cry of Fear

-Originally meant to be a simple mod of Half-Life, Cry of Fear soon evolved into a deep horror experience that you’ll likely want to try for yourself.
-Why?
-Because in this game, you play as a boy going through a mysterious town in Scandinavia, and as you go through it…you start to lose your mind!

-Cry of Fear has a deep singleplayer experience, but, you can also co-op it with friends.
-The immersion of the game is what they want you to remember, and there are plenty of scares to help you feel “immersed”.
-Not just that, but the game has multiple endings for you to try and achieve!
+Originally meant to be a simple mod for Half-Life, Cry of Fear soon evolved into a deep horror experience.
+In this game, you play as a boy exploring a mysterious town in Scandinavia, and as you do so, you start to lose your mind.
+Cry of Fear offers a deep single-player experience, but you can also co-op it with friends.
+The immersion of the game is what the devs want you to remember, and there are plenty of scares to help you feel immersed.
+Not only that, but the game has multiple endings for you to discover.

-#44 Barkley: Shut up and Jam Gaiden
+#44 Barkley, Shut Up and Jam: Gaiden

-Buckle up, because this one is…yeah, it’s weird.
-Barkley: Shut up and Jam Gaiden is a “sequel” to a certain game of the past, as well as Space Jam (the Michael Jordan one, not the Lebron one, obviously).
+Buckle up, because this one is weird.
+Barkley, Shut Up and Jam: Gaiden is a sequel to a certain classic game mixed with Space Jam–the Michael Jordan one, not the Lebron one.
 In this game, you play as NBA Hall of Famer Charles Barkley, who inadvertently (through a dunk of all things) killed a bunch of people and got basketball banned from the world.
 Now, you’re in a post-apocalyptic world where Barkley must use his skills to save the day alongside past and present NBA players.

-Yeah, like we said, it’s weird, but it’s a free RPG and that’s hard to top at times.
-Besides, admit it, you’re curious.
+It’s weird, but for a free RPG, it’s hard to top.
+Admit it, you’re curious.

 #43 Shrine 2

-The original Doom games inspired a LOT of what our world has right now in terms of first-person shooters, but, not everyone goes with the “uber advancements” and instead likes to work with the original engine to make their own things.
-Such is the case with Shrine 2.

-This title is indeed made within the Doom Engine, and yet has its own visuals, enemies and weapons for you to go and have fun with.
-In the game you’ll have to clear 32 “difficult but fair” levels and survive dozens of enemies, defeat 6 major bosses, and collect a cavalcade of weapons to shoot monsters with.

-You ready to have some mindless fun?
-The game is free if so!
+The original Doom games inspired many future first-person shooters.
+Shrine 2 was made within the Doom Engine, yet has its own visuals, enemies, and weapons for players to enjoy.
+In the game, you’ll have to clear 32 difficult levels, survive dozens of enemies, defeat 6 major bosses, and collect a cavalcade of weapons to shoot monsters with.
+Ready to have some mindless fun?
+Grab it today.

 #42 Himno

-If instead of heart-pounding action you want fun and lightness like you haven’t had in a while, then Himno is for you.
-This game was made by one person, who wanted to make a title to help him de-stress.
-He made a platforming title where your actions are simple, but they cause the world to light up around you as you move around.
+If instead of heart-pounding action you’re looking for a more fun and lighthearted title, Himno is for you.
+This game was made by one person who wanted to make a game to help him de-stress.
+He made a platforming title where your actions are simple but cause the world to light up around you as you move.

-There’s no violence in this game, and no death.
-The only thing it’s meant for you to do is have fun as you move through the countless procedurally generated areas of the game.

-It may not sound like much at first, but that doesn’t mean you shouldn’t try it!
-After all, why not have a little relaxing fun?
-Especially when it’s free!
+There’s no violence or death in this game.
+The only thing you’re meant to do is enjoy moving through the countless procedurally generated areas it offers.
+It may not sound like much at first, but that doesn’t mean you shouldn’t try it.
+After all, some of the best things in life are free.

 #41 Matilda Castilla

-Matilda Castilla is another in a long line of “love letter” games.
-Specifically ones that are meant to be retro and give you both fun and a challenge.
-In this case, you’ll be playing a game that is a tribute to titles like Ghosts and Goblins and have to work hard to not just see what is going on in the realm, but also, to avoid taking hits of any kind!

-But with 48 enemies for you to get around and work through, you’ll need to be smart about it.
-Add that to tough boss battles and you got a retro title that is begging for you to be played.
+Matilda Castilla is another in a long line of ‘love latter’ games–specifically, ones that are meant to be retro and give you both fun and a challenge.
+Similar to Ghosts and Goblins, players will need to work hard to not just see what’s going on in the realm, but also to avoid taking hits of any kind.
+With 48 enemies for you to get around, you’ll need to be smart about it.
+Add some tough boss battles and you’ve got a retro title that is begging to be played.

 #40 No One Lives Forever

-The No One Lives Forever series is one that you might not have heard of, but to those who have, you know just how grand this game really is.
-Because in this love-letter to old spy films, you play as Catie Archer, a spy who must complete various missions.

-Along the way, you’ll get a variety of gadgets that are disguised as “typical female items” to ensure you don’t get caught.
-Add that to the weapons you carry and you’ll find yourself in a tight yet fun shooter that can’t be ignored.

-Sadly, if you’re hoping for more from the franchise, it’s tied up in legal issues and so you won’t be able to get this game’s continuation that easily.
+The No One Lives Forever series is one that you might have missed.
+In this love letter to old spy films, you play as Catie Archer, a spy who must complete various missions.
+Along the way, you’ll find a variety of gadgets disguised as typical female items to ensure you don’t get caught.
+Add that to the weapons you carry and you’ll find yourself enjoying this absolute blast of a free title.
+Sadly, if you’re hoping for more from the franchise, it’s tied up in legal issues.
+Hopefully, those are fixed in the future.

-#39 If on a Winter’s Night, Four travelers
+#39 If On A Winter’s Night, Four Travelers

-Never knock the power of a point-and-click adventure game, they’re deceptively good!
-If on a Winter’s Night, Four travelers is one such title that’s free to play right now!

-This title mixes in the stories of four very different characters with horror feels and settings, all the while putting it on a train!

-There is a lot going on in this title, and to be fair, this won’t be for everyone given some of the themes that will be on display here.
+Never knock the power of a point-and-click adventure game, because they can be deceptively good.
+If On A Winter’s Night, Four Travelers tells the stories of four very different characters in a horror setting set on a train.
+There’s a lot going on in this title, and to be fair, this won’t be for everyone given some of its themes.
 However, if you’re up for something special and unique, this adventure might just be for you.
+Choose this one if you prefer something story-heavy.

 #38 Doki Doki Literature Club